-Qualitative progress is monitored and evaluated after grades are posted for each semester or term. ?
+Qualitative progress is monitored and evaluated after grades are posted for each semester or term.

-Quantitative progress is monitored at the end of each semester or term. ?
-The maximum credit hour allowance is evaluated after grades are posted for each semester or term. ?
-The cumulative rate of progress is evaluated at the end of the academic year increment, following the release of Summer Semester grades.
+Quantitative progress is monitored at the end of each semester or term.
+The maximum credit hour allowance is evaluated after grades are posted for each semester or term.
+The cumulative rate of progress is evaluated at the end of each semester or term.